 MedTech alert bands are relatively simple devices with a button that can be pushed to get help.
 When the victim presses the button, they will either be connected with an emergency operator or their loved one of choice.

-Many medical alert bands are also equipped with fall alert detection and GPS tracking in the event the person becomes incapacitated and unable to press the button.
+Many medical alert bands are also equipped with fall alert detection, access control solutions, and GPS tracking in the event the person becomes incapacitated and unable to press the button.
 That way, the person can contact an emergency responder and paramedics can be sent to their location, whether or not they can physically contact them.

-Alert bands can be linked to a home monitoring system or they can be wireless, allowing the wearer to feel confident that they will be protected while on the go.
+Alert MedTech wristbands can be linked to a home monitoring system or they can be wireless, allowing the wearer to feel confident that they will be protected while on the go.
 Plus, these bands are waterproof and can be worn in the shower or when taking a swim.

 Health and Fitness Wristbands

 Health and fitness MedTech wristbands are a great choice for people of any age and can be worn both day and night.
 These devices, often referred to as “smartwatches,” offer a host of innovative MedTech features, such as heart rate and blood pressure monitoring, step counting, sleep pattern tracking, and more.
 They are especially beneficial to those who suffer from cardiovascular conditions because they enable the user to track their vitals around the clock.